gabdube/native-windows-gui/readme.md

 - native-windows-gui
   - The base library.
 Includes an interactive test suite and plenty of examples
 - native-windows-derive
-  - A procedural macro that generates GUI application from rust structure (pretty cool stuff IMO)
+  - A procedural macro that generates the GUI application from rust structure (pretty cool stuff IMO)
 - docs/native-windows-docs [read it online](https://gabdube.github.io/native-windows-gui/native-windows-docs/index.html)
-  - A hefty documentation that goes over everything you need to know about NWG
+  - Hefty documentation that goes over everything you need to know about NWG
 - [showcase](showcase)
   - Images of the examples.
-If you've made a NWG application and want to share it here.
-Send me a message or open a PR.
+If you've made an NWG application and want to share it here, send me a message or open a PR.
 It's free real estate.

 ## Supported features